 “Tough and knowledgeable with sound judgment.”
 Legal 500 2017

-S90 FSMA claim: One of the senior juniors representing the Signature Law claimants in the claim against RBS concerning the 2008 rights issue which is commencing trial on 22 May 2017 and due to finish in October 2017.
+S90 FSMA claim: Represented the Signature Law claimants in the claim against RBS concerning the 2008 rights issue which settled the day before a 12 week trial in 2017.

 Mis-selling: interest rate swaps (£15M structured collar mis-selling) and CDO mis-selling claims (€40M CDO claim), negligent categorization of intermediate customer under FSMA.

 Investment Schemes: closed and open ended investment schemes (calculation of NAV and discretion to refuse redemptions), claims against investment managers (breach of investment criteria and un-suitability of products) including a $2M claim negligent investment into a Madoff feeder fun.